sergiocortessat/Week2---Building-with-Responsive-Design/README.md

 ## 📝 License

 MIT License
-Copyright (c) 2021 sergiocortessat mahtsham
-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights
+Copyright (c) 2021 sergiocortessat DonatUwamahoro Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights